-LUNCH PROGRAM
+SCHOOL LUNCH

 Students are provided the opportunity to bring their own lunch to school or to purchase lunch.
-Hot lunches, milk, juice and bottled water are available at lunchtime for children.
+Hot lunches are available at lunchtime for children.
 Menus will be emailed home and posted on the Hill website one month at a time.
 Print it out and post it on your refrigerator or in a handy place for quick and easy reference.

-Children can order lunch and pay on a daily basis.
+Children can order lunch and pay through SchoolPay.com, as the kitchen will not be accepting cash.
 The ability to pre-pay for your child's lunch is available and suggested.
-You may deposit any amount into your child's lunch account by writing a check payable to Troy Schools Food Service.
-For your convenience, you many also click the myschoolbucks link found on the Troy School District website.
+You may deposit any amount into your child's lunch account by clicking on the SchoolPay link found on the Hill or the Troy School District websites, or go to SchoolPay.com (see the Troy School District web site for updated pricing).
 If you have any questions regarding this program, please contact Food Services at (248) 823-5089.